trufnetwork/rewards_contracts/README.md

 enough ETH(0.1 is enough) on Sepolia.

-Go https://app.safe.global/home and create a Safe Wallet on Sepolia network, with the first three derived wallets as the owners of the Safe Wallet, those wallets will be used in the tests/scripts.
+Go https://app.safe.global/home and create a Safe Wallet on Sepolia network, with the first three derived wallets(from the mnemonic) as the owners of the Safe Wallet, those wallets will be used in the tests/scripts.

 After that, run `npm run redeploy:sepolia` to deploy RewardDistributor contract to the Sepolia network.
 This will also deploy a mock erc20 token as the reward token.
 Then put the contract address and Safe address to .env file.

-Now you have everything except the Kwil network API.
-We're going to mock it in the tests.
-Run `npm run test:poster:sepolia` will actually post/claim a stub Reward.
-NOTE: you need to modify `kwilBlockHeight` everytime you run the test.